-The project is applying a holistic approach to its investigations of uranium mineral systems.
-This involves taking a multi-scale view from deposit, to district and crustal scales of the geological processes and spatial controls on uranium mineralisation.
-An understanding of the key geological factors necessary in the formation of major uranium deposits will enable more rigorous predictions of the potential of greenfield and brownfield terranes for uranium mineralisation.
-This is particularly important in Australia where uranium-prospective rock units may be concealed beneath extensive regolith or younger sedimentary rocks.
+The project applied a holistic approach to its investigations of uranium mineral systems.
+This involved taking a multi-scale view from deposit, to district and crustal scales of the geological processes and spatial controls on uranium mineralisation.
+An understanding of the key geological factors necessary in the formation of major uranium deposits enabled more rigorous predictions of the potential of greenfield and brownfield terranes for uranium mineralisation.
+This was particularly important in Australia where uranium-prospective rock units may be concealed beneath extensive regolith or younger sedimentary rocks.
 The systems approach employed in this project is described in a report on Uranium Mineral Systems which examines the key processes controlling where and how uranium mineralisation occurs in Australia and elsewhere.

-The Uranium Systems Project is focussing on documenting the spatial distribution of known uranium-rich rocks and uranium occurrences in Australia.
-This involves compilation of lithogeochemical data and integrating that information with Onshore Energy Secturity Program datasets such as radiometric data re-levelled using results from the Australia-wide geophysical survey (AWAGS2), the National Geochemical Survey, and the 1:1 million geological map of Australia.
-Aspects of the compilation are being done in collaboration with the Geothermal Energy Project.
-Results will be delivered as a series of digital map products.
-A series of maps illustrating the large spatial extent of uranium-rich igneous rocks in Australia has been produced as part of this project - Uranium content of igneous rocks of Australia 1:5 million maps - Explanatory notes and discussion.
+The Uranium Systems Project focussed on documenting the spatial distribution of known uranium-rich rocks and uranium occurrences in Australia.
+This involved compiling of lithogeochemical data and integrating that information with Onshore Energy Secturity Program datasets such as radiometric data re-levelled using results from the Australia-wide geophysical survey (AWAGS2), the National Geochemical Survey, and the 1:1 million geological map of Australia.
+Aspects of the compilation were also done in collaboration with the Geothermal Energy Project.
+Results were delivered as a series of digital map products.
+A series of maps illustrating the large spatial extent of uranium-rich igneous rocks in Australia was produced as part of this project - Uranium content of igneous rocks of Australia 1:5 million maps - Explanatory notes and discussion.

-The data compilation and synthesis will be complemented by studies aimed at better understanding the processes of uranium transport through the landscape, its deposition and spatial controls on mineralisation.
-These will include petrological and geochronological studies of selected uranium mineralised systems in Australia along with numerical modelling of uranium mineralising processes.
-The first of these is a study of the Uranium ore-forming systems of the Lake Frome region, South Australia: Regional spatial controls and exploration criteria which applies a 'mineral systems' approach to identify and map the principal geological controls on the location of known uranium mineralisation in this region.
+The data compilation and synthesis was complemented by studies aimed at better understanding the processes of uranium transport through the landscape, its deposition and spatial controls on mineralisation.
+These included petrological and geochronological studies of selected uranium mineralised systems in Australia along with numerical modelling of uranium mineralising processes.
+The first of these was a study of the Uranium ore-forming systems of the Lake Frome region, South Australia: Regional spatial controls and exploration criteria which applied a 'mineral systems' approach to identify and map the principal geological controls on the location of known uranium mineralisation in this region.

-The Uranium Systems Project is focussing progressively on regional prospectivity analysis of uranium as new data are acquired in regional project areas.
-The data will include deep and shallow crustal seismic, airborne electromagnetics and geological and geochronological data.
-Such data will enable 3D models of crustal and basin architecture to be built, which is fundamental to assessments of the potential for uranium mineralisation in each region.
-The assessments will be delivered as a series of map-based 2D and 3D products, highlighting geological elements considered critical in formation of major uranium deposits.
+The Uranium Systems Project focussed progressively on regional prospectivity analysis of uranium as new data were acquired in regional project areas.
+The data included deep and shallow crustal seismic, airborne electromagnetics and geological and geochronological data.
+Such data enabled 3D models of crustal and basin architecture to be built, which is fundamental to assessments of the potential for uranium mineralisation in each region.
+The assessments were delivered as a series of map-based 2D and 3D products, highlighting geological elements considered critical in formation of major uranium deposits.
 An example of a 2D mineral potential maps is available in a report titled An assessment of the uranium and geothermal potential of north Queensland.

 - Increased exploration for known and unrecognised styles of uranium deposits in Australia